 With a resource management tool at your disposal, managers can quickly identify the right resources, assign tasks to them, set deadlines, and track their progress from a single place.
 The information is captured in real-time, and they can focus on more pressing or strategic issues.

 Furthermore, visual dashboards help track employee workload and utilization.
 The data markers also identify potential conflicts.
-For instance, if there is a great variance between time allotted for a task versus time taken, the manager instantly knows something is amiss.
+For instance, if there is a great variance between the time allotted for a task versus the time taken, the manager instantly knows something is amiss.
 They can check in with the concerned employee and decide the next step of action.

 A resource management software serves as a single, consolidated source of truth for any project-related information.
 It has all the project data.
 This includes task status, resource availability, and communication history.
 This tool removes the need for countless other trackers and software.
 You also don't need to shuffle through Spreadsheets or emails for data.
 This empowers managers to make informed and data-driven decisions.